April 2020 in review: iPhone SE, contact tracing, Magic Keyboard for iPad

 That also meant both companies got immediately hammered about privacy concerns.
 It was unusual for Apple, of all firms, to be accused of privacy risks, but then it wasn't at all out of character for Google to, so it mostly balanced out.

-In the UK, the NHS was using the Apple system but then decided that it preferred its own technology expertise instead.
-Although when AppleInsider asked them about it, their email system failed — and it looked as if both Germany and France were going to go it alone too.
+In the UK, for instance, the NHS was using the Apple system but then decided that it preferred its own technology expertise instead.
+Although when AppleInsider asked them about it, their email system failed.
+It was a presage of just how poor that UK system would eventually become before it was ditched.

-Then Germany seemed to listen to advice and changed to supporting Apple and Google.
-The developer of France's StopCovid app has since claimed that Germany hasn't really changed, no, and also that Apple may yet give in to the country's demands to loosen iOS security.
+By contrast, Germany seemed to listen to advice and changed to supporting Apple and Google.
+The developer of France's StopCovid app, though, had a go claiming that Germany hasn't really changed, no, no, and also that Apple may yet give in to the country's demands to loosen iOS security.
 Not going to happen, said Apple.

 April's iPhone news and rumors

-While Apple was busy making this contact tracing technology, it reportedly wasn't busy making the new "iPhone 12."
+While Apple was busy making this contact tracing technology, it reportedly wasn't busy making the forthcoming iPhone 12.
 Rumors that the new phones would be delayed continue to come out just about as often as claims that no, it's all on schedule.